New

 This is where integrated procurement tools matter.

-Solutions like NetVendor Bidding connect compliance directly to procurement by ensuring bids are sourced only from compliant vendors.
+NetVendor bidding software connects compliance directly to procurement by ensuring bids are sourced only from compliant vendors.
 PMCs can source new vendors from the largest compliant vendor network in the country, all within the safety of the NetVendor platform.
 With access to nearly 100,000 credentialed vendors nationwide, PMCs can expand sourcing options without introducing compliance risk or slowing approvals.

 This approach allows property management teams to: